glokta-san/kafka-connect-rabbitmq-source/README.md

 distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-See the License for the specific language governing permissions and limitations under the License.The project is licensed under the Apache 2 license.
+See the License for the specific language governing permissions and limitations under the License.
+The project is licensed under the Apache 2 license.